Texas leafcutter ant: Description

-Workers measure 4 to 14 mm in length, and are highly polymorphic.
+Workers measure 3 to 18 mm in length, and are highly polymorphic.
 The back of the thorax has three pairs of spines.
 The ant has a narrow waist and is rusty brown in color.
-It should also be mentioned: Its closely related cousin, Atta mexicana has colonies up to 8 Million, and the queen for A. mexicana is larger than the texana queen; however, it should also be mentioned that A. mexicana is only able to have a single queen, while A. texana may have multiple queens (Often 2).
+Its closely related cousin, Atta mexicana has colonies up to 8 million, and the queen for A. mexicana is larger than the M. texana queen.
+Atta mexicana is only able to have a single queen, while A. texana may have multiple queens (often 2).
 This makes the species polygyne and because of this trait, A. texana can form massive super colonies with upwards of 10,000,000 total ants in the colony.

 Because of the massive super colonies that they can form, they have been known to cause issues in the local environment and have been a troubling pest for humans living nearby these super colonies.

 Life cycle

 The queen ant will deposit eggs that then hatch into cream-colored larvae.
-Fully developed 1/4 to 1/2 in larvae form pupae.
-In the spring, some larvae develop into larger (3/4 in) winged male and female ants, called reproductives.
-Males have much smaller heads than do females and both have long smoky black wings.
+Larvae are typically 6 to 13 mm long.
+Following several molts, a larva enters the pupa stage wherein it spins a silky cocoon around itself and metamorphosizes into an adult.
+In the spring, some larvae develop into larger (up to 18 mm or 0.71 in) winged male and female ants called alates.
+Male alates have much smaller heads than do females and both have long, brownish-yellow wings.